 SNH’s CEO in 2016 was Ian Jardine.

 We informed Ian Jardine about Niall Corbet’s investigation and explained what went wrong.
-We made clear that the investigation omitted an important bit of information that highlights the fact that there was no basis to close Birk Knowes.
+It was made clear that the investigation omitted an important information that highlights the fact that there was no basis to close Birk Knowes.
 We also explained that Colin MacFadyen had been Niall Corbet’s advisor during the investigation, and that he had brought at least one of his friends/associates along as a reviewer.
 This showed that the investigation was rigged.

 As we were primarily interested in gaining access to Birk Knowes at the time, we asked if he could resolve this matter.